Free will is about the future, beyond the present and the past, always about a becoming.

 Whether or not life is predetermined, it is the notion of free will and the belief that we can shape our destiny that makes us human and allows us to function in society and carry on.

-Life becomes interesting with agency.
+Life becomes yours with agency.

 The notion of free will is empowering in the sense that we believe that we have choices.
 Owning one’s life is comforting.

-The origins of situations and the available options may be predetermined but decisions and execution could be the agent’s.
+The origins of situations and the available options may be predetermined but decisions and execution could be the agents'.
 You are dealt a deck of cards at birth and with every round of play - beyond your control, yet how you play your hands is yours.

-Do we have free will or is everything mere reflexes—are we adapting to the world versus consciously making decisions.
+Do we have free will or is everything mere reflexes—are we adapting to the world versus consciously making decisions?

 The initial shock of birth is our awakening to life as autonomy.
 A signal of life to us, our parents and the universe.
 This positive life expression created the seeds of all will, including free will.
 Yet, that this will is beyond just positive life energy, that it might be a choice, that it is free is a question.
 Still, being born seems like the CHOICE to live and therefore is a powerful precursor to the idea of free will for beings on their way to consciousness and self awareness.

-Free will is the ultimate tool of empowerment and in a modern society also leads to the notion of responsibility.
+Free will is the ultimate tool of empowerment and, in a modern society, also leads to the notion of responsibility.
 It will also be what makes the difference for AI’s in “being” for themselves as opposed to “existing.”

 Free will may start with the will to live.
 Will is the energy to be.
 With birth, a choice is made in favor of life.
 We want to live.
 The initial effort and commitment to live was with no intentions or goals except to live.
 With a human life of self awareness comes the potential of actions, connecting pure will with freedom.